Three Words That Say It All

 But alcohol doesn’t take over all at once.

-It convinces us we’re in control — while it slowly reshapes what “normal” feels like.
+It convinces us we’re in control while it quietly reshapes what “normal” feels like.

-And that’s what makes it so dangerous.
+That’s what makes it dangerous.
 Not just the chemical impact, but the illusion it creates.
-The quiet way it convinces us that we’re fine — even when the signs are stacking up.
+The way it convinces us we’re fine, even when the warning signs are stacking up.

 Cunning